 To make our sustainable future a reality, we need to back our vision with sound financial investment.
-That is why we have gone through a process of planning for and evaluating different scenarios, which has allowed us to commit to significant investments with confidence.
+That is why we have gone through the process of evaluating different scenarios, which allows us to plan for significant investments with confidence.